vectorgrp/sil-kit/docs/simulation/simulation.rst

    The following section will be improved in the foreseeable future.

-The provided implementation of the SILKIT headers uses VAsio as a middleware.
+The provided implementation of the |ProductName| headers uses VAsio as a middleware.
 In VAsio, all participants exchange their messages via direct messaging based on TCP connections or Unix domain sockets.

 In VAsio, the requested next point in time to execute a simulation task is distributed through a specific message that is distributed to all other participants.